KevinTopollaj/Swift-Concurrency/README.md

 ```

 - Notice how the SwiftUI view is identical – we’re just rearranging our internal data access to be more efficient.

+## What is the difference between actors classes and structs?

+- Swift provides `four concrete nominal types for defining custom objects`: `actors`, `classes`, `structs`, and `enums`.

+- `Tip`: Ultimately, which you use depends on the exact context you’re working in, and you will need them all at some point.

+- Actors:

+1. Are `reference types`, so are good for `shared mutable state`.

+2. Can have properties, methods, initializers, and subscripts.

+3. Do not support inheritance.

+4. Automatically conform to the `Actor` protocol.

+5. Automatically conform to the `AnyObject` protocol, and can therefore conform to `Identifiable` without adding an explicit `id` property.

+6. Can have a deinitializer.

+7. Cannot have their public properties and methods directly accessed externally, we must use `await`.

+8. Can `execute only one method at a time`, regardless of how they are accessed.

+- Classes:

+1. Are reference types, so are good for shared mutable state.

+2. Can have properties, methods, initializers, and subscripts.

+3. Support inheritance.

+4. Cannot conform to the `Actor` protocol.

+5. Automatically conform to the `AnyObject` protocol, and can therefore conform to `Identifiable` without adding an explicit `id` property.

+6. Can have a deinitializer.

+7. Can have their public properties and methods directly accessed externally.

+8. Can potentially be executing severals methods at a time.

+- Structs:

+1. Are value types, so are copied rather than shared.

+2. Can have properties, methods, initializers, and subscripts.

+3. Do not support inheritance.

+4. Cannot conform to the `Actor` protocol.

+5. Cannot conform to the `AnyObject` protocol; if you want to add `Identifiable` conformance you must add an `id` property yourself.

+6. Cannot have a deinitializer.

+7. Can have their public properties and methods directly accessed externally.

+8. Can potentially be executing severals methods at a time.

+- You might think the advantages of actors are such that they should be used everywhere classes are currently used, but `that is a bad idea`.

+- Not only do you `lose the ability for inheritance`, but you’ll also cause a huge amount of pain for yourself because `every single external property access needs to use await`.

+- However, there are certainly places where actors are a natural fit.

+- If you were previously creating serial queues to handle specific workflows, they can be replaced almost entirely with `actors` – while also benefiting from increased safety and performance.

+- So, `if you have some work that absolutely must work one at a time`, `such as accessing a database`, then `try converting it into something like a database actor`.

+- There is `one area in particular where using actors rather than classes is going to cause problems`:

+- `Do not use actors for your SwiftUI data models`.

+- You should use a `class` that conforms to the `ObservableObject` protocol instead.

+- If needed, you can optionally also mark that `class` with `@MainActor` to ensure it `does any UI work safely`, but keep in mind that using `@StateObject` or `@ObservedObject` automatically `makes a view’s code run on the main actor`.

+- If you desperately need to be able to `carve off some async work safely`, you can `create a sibling actor` – a `separate actor that does not use @MainActor`, but `does not directly update the UI`.